Erath County License Hearing Guide

 After Criminal Case Concludes

-• Fees: The reinstatement fee can vary, so check with the Texas DPS for the current amount.
+• Fees: The reinstatement fee varies, but you can find the current fee schedule on the Texas DPS website.

-• Classes/Programs That Must Be Completed: Depending on the specifics of your case and the court's orders, you may be required to complete a DUI education program or substance abuse treatment program.
+• Classes/Programs That Must Be Completed: Depending on the terms of your DUI conviction, you may be required to complete a DUI education program or community service.

 Special Programs